nxskok/pasias/docs/15-logistic-regression.md

-These are actually all the Q1s followed by all the Q3s,  but it's hard to see that because the column names got truncated (every time you see a squiggle it means that there is more not shown).
-One way to see the results is to "transpose" the result with the variable-quartile combinations in a column and the actual quartile values in another:
+These are actually all the Q1s followed by all the Q3s, but it's hard to see that because you only see a few columns.
+On yours, click the little right-arrow to see more columns.

+One way to see all the results is to "transpose" the result with the variable-quartile combinations in a column and the actual quartile values in another:

 ```r